mraniki/tt/README.md

 - formating/handling of response from exchange (opened position, last closed order)
 - Integrate DEFI DEX (like pancakeswap or uniswap)
 - support futures and margin options (to be checked)
+- Setup send message overall function
 - view last closed orders via /order command
 - view opened future position via /pos command
 - view daily pnl via /profit or /bal command
 - Merge with Telegram MQL4 version which integrate with MT4 exchanges

  ## ⚠️ Disclaimer
- This is a tool and should not be considered professional financial investment system nor financial advice.
+ This is an education tool and should not be considered professional financial investment system nor financial advice.
 Use a testnet account or **USE AT YOUR OWN RISK**